Lexsak/blog-angular/README.md

 Blog Angular is a dynamic web application that serves as a platform for managing and showcasing blog posts.
 The application, built with Angular and interacting with a backend database (Firebase), provides a robust set of features for content creation, category management, user subscriptions, and more.

+## Live Demo

+Check out the live [demo](https://angular-blog-4c2c0.web.app/)

 ## Features

 - **Category Navigation**: The navigation bar dynamically updates with categories managed by the admin.
 Clicking on a category redirects users to a page displaying posts related to that category.

-- **Featured Posts**: The homepage displays a selection of featured posts to capture visitors' attention.
+- **Featured Posts**: The homepage displays a selection of featured posts to capture visitors attention.

 - **Latest Posts**: A section showcasing the most recent blog posts, dynamically pulled from the database.